Why Participate in Undergraduate Research?

 A small number of incoming freshmen are invited by the MSU Honors College to become Professorial Assistants.
 The Honors College pays Professorial Assistants a stipend to work with faculty members for approximately eight hours per week during the academic year.
 You may want to browse examples of PA research projects in the College of Education.
 It is sometimes possible for students who are not Professorial Assistants to engage in these projects as volunteers or paid research staff members.
 Interested students who are not PAs may contact faculty researchers directly to express their interest in a particular research project.
 Please see the tips for preparing for that contact below.

-Opportunities outside the College of Education
+Resources for Finding Opportunities Outside the College of Education

 University Undergraduate Research and Arts Forum (UURAF)